 Director at Large

-Scholarship Awards Committee Chair
+Scholarship Awards Chair

 Michael Tarlowe graduated from Michigan in 1994 with a B.B.A. from the Ross School of Business.
 He has been involved with the Alumni Student Recruiting program since its inception and has served on the Roby M. Burley Scholarship Committee since 2009.
 Michael did an earlier stint on the U-M Club of Seattle Board and re-joined in 2020 when he became Chair of the scholarship committee.

 Herb Bowie graduated from Michigan with a B.A. in English, which he was then able to parlay into a lengthy career in software development, which began with the sorting and collating of punched cards, and ended with leading a transition to agile development practices for a major American aerospace manufacturer.
 Herb wrote rock music reviews for The Michigan Daily when he was in Ann Arbor, which later led to his authoring and publication of the ReasonToRock.com website.
 Herb and his wife Pauline moved to Seattle from Arizona in 2006, shortly after their son’s matriculation at U-M. Herb initially joined the Seattle club’s board in order to assist with the club’s website but eventually became the president, a position he retained for something close to a decade, before finally stepping down to turn the leadership position over to a new generation.